 How much do EFTPOS machines cost?

+If you lease your EFTPOS terminal you can expect to pay from around $35 - $50 + GST per month, per EFTPOS terminal, depending on your terminal model.
 If you purchase your EFTPOS terminal you can expect to pay a one-off purchase price of around $1000 - $1900 + GST, per terminal.
 If you choose to lease your EFTPOS terminal, you'll pay a subscription fee per EFTPOS terminal, per month - depending on the level of support you need, your terminal model (fixed vs. mobile) and the contract length you choose.
 The key benefit to leasing your terminal is that maintaining payment compliance and related responsibilities is included in your leasing agreement.
-Leasing an EFTPOS terminal will cost you around $30 - $40 + GST per month, per terminal.

 Take our quiz: Should I lease or purchase my terminal?

-An alternative to an EFTPOS machine is a small card reader known as a ‘mPOS’ device. mPOS devices are often referred to as ‘mobile EFTPOS’ by merchants because the devices are typically paired with a smartphone or tablet. mPOS devices are available on subscription from your merchant bank.
+An alternative to an EFTPOS machine is a small terminal known as an ‘mPOS’ device. mPOS devices are available on subscription from your merchant bank.

 How much do ‘mobile EFTPOS’ machines cost?

-Mobile EFTPOS, or 'mPOS' devices, cost around $23 - $40 + GST per card reader, per month.
-If the device needs a smartphone or tablet, you'll need to supply this yourself and some banks also charge a set-up fee starting from $49 + GST, up to $99 + GST.
+Mobile EFTPOS, or 'mPOS' devices, cost around $25 - $40 + GST per device, per month.
+These devices look like EFTPOS terminals, but don't have a receipt printer.
+Some banks also charge a set-up fee starting from $49 + GST, up to $99 + GST.
 In addition, accepting credit cards on mPOS devices is mandatory which means you will incur Merchant Service Fees whereas accepting credit cards is optional on EFTPOS terminals.

 mPOS devices are perfect for 'micro-merchants' who process low volumes of transactions.
 Businesses with a medium to high volume of transactions are better suited to an EFTPOS machine, because: